memhak/cmpe250/README.md

 ## Graph-Longest Path
 Solves the minimum time need to solve a squence of CPU works, which are related prerequisitively one another.
 Representation is based on graph theory and solution is found by finding the longest path in the graph

+## Graph-Kruskal
+Using Kruskal's algorithm, finds the minimum weighted edges between two vertices such that both would lie on disjoint sets afterwards